 As we have previously noted, Mr. Funakoshi was also responsible for inverting the order of the first two Pinan (Heian) Kata.
-This is why you may find practitioners doing these two kata in different order among various martial arts styles.
+This is why you may find practitioners doing them in a different order among various martial arts styles.

 Mas Oyama was the founder of Kyokushin Karate.
 He was born in Korea in 1923 and given the name Choi Yeong-eui.
 He spent most of his life in Japan, where he adopted the name Oyama Masutatsu.

 Mas Oyama studied Shotokan Karate under Gigo Funakoshi, son of Gichin Funakoshi.
 He also studied Goju Ryu as a student of So Nei Chu.
-Mas Oyama ultimately founded his own Dojo and created the system of Kyokushin Karate which is known to be powerful and highly focused.
-Training under Oyama was said to be quite grueling, with a strong emphasis on full contact fighting.
+Mas Oyama ultimately founded a Dojo and created the system of Kyokushin Karate which is known to be powerful and highly focused.
+Training under Oyama was said to be quite grueling, with a strong emphasis on full-contact fighting.
 Oyama was well known for killing bulls with his bare hands in a variety of different demonstrations.

-Mr. Jigoro is noted not only as the founder of Judo, but is also responsible for introducing the concept of belt rankings to the martial arts.
+Mr. Jigoro is not only noted as the founder of Judo but is also responsible for introducing the concept of belt rankings to the martial arts.
 His Judo system was the first martial arts system to be widely adopted and accepted outside of Japan.
-He was a highly decorated public educator, the first Asian member of the International Olympic Committee, and an opponent of Japanese militarism prior to World War II.
+He was a highly decorated public educator, the first Asian member of the International Olympic Committee, and an opponent of Japanese militarism before World War II.
 He died aboard ship in 1938 from disputed causes.

-James Mitose was born in Hawaii in the 1916.
-At a young age he was sent by his family back to Japan to be educated by family members.
-Upon his return to Hawaii at the age of twenty-one he claimed to be the 21st grand master of his family’s martial art style.
+James Mitose was born in Hawaii in 1916.
+At a young age, he was sent by his family back to Japan to be educated by family members.
+Upon his return to Hawaii at the age of twenty-one he claimed to be the 21st grandmaster of his family’s martial art style.

 James Mitose is a very controversial figure in the martial arts.
-He opened a Dojo in Hawaii in 1941 (he had some students prior to that as well) and taught there for approximately fifteen years.
-He did not teach again until he informally taught a few students beginning in the 1970’s.
+He opened a Dojo in Hawaii in 1941 (he had some students before that as well) and taught there for approximately fifteen years.
+He did not teach again until he informally taught a few students beginning in the 1970s.
 Mitose was convicted of murder in 1974 and spent the remainder of his life in prison.
 He informally taught several additional individuals while in prison.